 Deferred tax balances arise due to differences between the carrying amount and tax base of assets and liabilities, and carried forward tax losses/credits.

-They are valued in accordance with UKGAAP (undiscounted) based on items included within the Solvency II balance sheet.
+They are determined by reference to the other assets and liabilities (other than in respect of unused tax credits/ losses) on the deferred tax balance sheet and are valued in accordance with IFRS and included within the Solvency II balance sheet.